emirot/blog/blog/content/posts/first_project_golang.md

 Well... no, first it will depend on your GOPATH, which is handled differently depending of your go version.
 Secondly, In golang exported function must be in Uppercase, otherwise it won't compile!

-## First import web project
+## First module

-So I chose the easiest that I could find first.
+So I chose the easiest that I could find first to structure project by creating a module.

 Create a go module: